e271828e/Flight.jl/docs/notes/design/framework_spec.md

 produce from the same [slot](#g-slot) values.
 One implementation, two call sites, no drift — and the drift avoided here is the silent-drift class that [§5.3][s5-3] exists to kill.
 This is a *shipped component's obligation*, not something a consumer can retrofit.
-The real component composes sub-models, so anyone else reconstructing the map has re-created the drift class.
+The real component composes sub-models, and anyone else reconstructing the map has re-created the drift class.

 For bulk-data components the obligation is only that the query math be